sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "...Well," Hat Kid began taking out a pocket watch and glancing at it.
 "I think it's been three full days since we fought."

-"You mean to tell me I've slept for *three days*?!"
+"You mean to tell me I've been out for *three days*?!"

 "I guess so.
 Don't ask me, I've only been here with you for a few hours.
 But uh, you know how we're back in Mafia Town?"